Last Updated on November 16, 2023 by Electricalvolt

 When the AC supply is disconnected from the stationary stator, the DC supply is fed to the stator winding.
 The DC supply produces a magnetic field that travels through the air gap and links to the rotor conductors.
 As the rotor is rotating at the moment of switching off the AC supply, the voltage induced in the rotor conductor leads the flow of electric current through the short-circuited conductors of the rotor.

 The speed of the rotor is more than the synchronous speed at the time of stopping the motor.
 In this condition, the motor works as a generator.
-During generation mode, the kinetic energy of the motor converts into electrical energy, and it dissipates as heat energy in the rotor conductors.
-The conversion and dissipation of electrical energy in the form of heat energy produce braking torque in the motor, and the motor stops quickly.
+During generation mode, the kinetic energy of the motor converts into electrical energy, dissipating heat energy in the rotor conductors.
+The conversion and dissipation of electrical energy in heat energy produce braking torque in the motor, which stops quickly.

 Circuit Diagram of DC injection braking

 The bridge rectifier converts AC voltage into DC.
-When we switch off the motor or motor trips with fault, the changeover switch changes its position from AC source to DC source.
-The stator winding of the motor receives DC supply now.
-We can select the number of winding receiving DC by selecting one, two, or all the winding.
+When we switch off the motor or the motor trips with fault, the changeover switch changes its position from AC source to DC source.
+The stator winding of the motor now receives a DC supply.
+We can select the number of windings receiving the DC by selecting one, two, or all the windings.
 We select all the winding to produce more braking torque.

-The induction motor can operate in three-zone of operations i.e Motoring, generating, and braking.
-The speed torque curve of the induction motor operating in these zones is as given below.
+The induction motor can operate in three operations, i.e., Motoring, generating, and braking.
+The speed torque curve of the induction motor operating in these zones is given below.

-The slip of the induction motor is more than 1 during braking of the motor.
-With the application of dynamic braking through DC current injection in the stator of the motor, the braking torque depends on the magnitude of the DC current.
+The slip of the induction motor is more than 1 during the braking of the motor.
+With dynamic braking through DC injection in the motor’s stator, the torque depends on the magnitude of the DC.
 The higher DC voltage produces stronger braking torque.

-The DC current should be applied for few seconds.
+The DC should be applied for a few seconds.
 The DC current produces the heating effect I2R in the rotor winding.
-The heating of the coil must be below its rated heat rating, otherwise, the winding is apt to fail.
+The heating of the coil must be below its rated heat rating.
+Otherwise, the winding is apt to fail.
 The DC voltage applied for a longer period may cause winding to overheat and finally cause winding burnout.

 DC Injection Braking in VFD

-The variable frequency drives are very popular and we use VFDs for industrial as well as for domestic applications.
+The variable frequency drives are very popular, and we use VFDs for industrial and domestic applications.
 The VFD has the inbuilt function of producing output DC voltage.
-The DC voltage can create the braking torque, and it is possible to immediately stop the motor.
+The DC voltage can create the braking torque, and it is possible to stop the motor immediately.
 The block diagram of the VFD is given below.

-During DC injection, the inverter operation does not function and switching on and off the IGBTs cause DC current injection in the stator winding.
+During DC injection, the inverter operation does not function, and switching the IGBTs on and off causes DC injection in the stator winding.